A look at the latest releases, plus what's new in paperback.

 The blockbuster debut of Swedish journalist Jan Wallentin, Strindberg's Star is a sensational globe-spanning thrill ride of a novel.

-From turn-of-the-century China to Germany's Second World War concentration camps to present day Sweden, the mystery of two strange artefacts propels protagonist Don Titelman into a breathtaking race against time.
+From turn-of-the-century China to Germany's Second World War concentration camps to present day Sweden, the mystery of two strange artefacts propels protagonist Don Titelman into a breathtaking

-After he is accused of a murder he didn't commit, religious iconography expert Don is forced to flee from the clutches of a shadowy organisation which will stop at nothing to obtain the relics in his possession.
+After he is accused of a murder he didn't commit, religious iconography expert Don is forced to flee from the clutches of a shadowy organisation which will stop at nothing to obtain the relics in

 With elements of Jules Verne-style adventure and Stieg Larsson edginess, the book gathers pace rapidly and racks up the tension.

-Comparisons to Bond-style adventures and Dan Brown's techno-thrillers are inevitable, but Strindberg's Star stands up pretty well against earlier efforts with a complex intertwining plot and fascinating historical references.
+Comparisons to Bond-style adventures and Dan Brown's techno-thrillers are inevitable, but Strindberg's Star stands up pretty well against earlier efforts with a complex intertwining plot and

 An international best-seller, the combination of intrigue, action and accurate detail forms an engrossing first novel.